shengnan0816/OLS-cancer-data/README.md

 ![image](https://user-images.githubusercontent.com/34575198/212569770-57ef3646-cb7f-41eb-92b7-5a7583121511.png)
     - The plot of residuals versus fitted values shows that the residuals are fairly symmetric relative to the fitted values.
 ![image](https://user-images.githubusercontent.com/34575198/212569794-a2999061-2748-4cb1-b8b1-8fbe4a3ff889.png)

+## Conclusion
+- though the result is not perfect (residual distribution is left skewed and has larger kurtosis), the R^2 is pretty decent.